README

 // - d

-series method
+method series

 Splits sequence of items to multiple async iterators using the provided "split" method.
 The resulting generator returns iterables for each serie of values.